The Complexity of Proper Homotopy Equivalence of Graphs

 To make the above questions precise, we use the terminology of complexity of equivalence relations from descriptive set theory.
-In general, given an equivalence relation $E$ on a Polish space $X$, we say that $E$ is at most as complicated as the equivalence relation $F$ on Polish space $Y$, and we write $E \leq_B F$, if there is a \textit{Borel reduction} $\phi: X \to Y$ in the sense that
+In general, given an equivalence relation $E$ on a standard Borel space $X$, we say that $E$ is at most as complicated as the equivalence relation $F$ on standard Borel space $Y$, and we write $E \leq_B F$, if there is a \textit{Borel reduction} $\phi: X \to Y$ in the sense that

 Intuitively, existence of such a reduction says that to check if $x$ and $y$ are $E$-related, we can pass the points to $Y$ via $\phi$ and check if they are $F$-related.
 Thus, $E$ cannot be any ``harder" of a classification problem than $F$.
-The condition that the reduction must be Borel is to ensure that the reduction is constructive (otherwise, we could always use the axiom of choice to map each $E$-class to a unique $F$-class).
+The condition that the reduction must be Borel is to ensure that the reduction is constructive.
+Otherwise, assuming that there are at least as many $F$-classes as there are $E$-classes, we could always use the axiom of choice to map each $E$-class to a unique $F$-class.
 If we have $E \leq_B F$ and $F \leq_B E$, we say that $E$ and $F$ are \textit{bireducible} and we write $E \equiv_B F$.
-Studying the relative complexities of equivalence relations on Polish spaces, up to bireducibility, has been a major recent focus of descriptive set theory.
-The following are some important points in the hierarchy of analytic equivalence relations in increasing order of complexity, see also \cref{fig:Hierarchy}.
+Studying the relative complexities of equivalence relations up to bireducibility, has been a major recent focus of descriptive set theory.

-\begin{itemize} \item All orbit equivalence relations of countable groups reduce to the shift action of $\mathbb{F}_2$, the free group on two generators, on $2^{\mathbb{F}_2}$.
-This is due to Dougherty, Jackson, and Kechris in \cite{DJK94}.
-This orbit equivalence relation is sometimes called $\mathbb{E}_\infty$. \item All orbit equivalence relations of non-archimedean group actions reduce to a universal $S_\infty$ action called $C_\infty$.
+\begin{EX} The following are some important points in the hierarchy of analytic equivalence relations in increasing order of complexity. \begin{itemize} \item All orbit equivalence relations of countable groups reduce to the shift action of $\mathbb{F}_2$, the free group on two generators, on $2^{\mathbb{F}_2}$.
+This is due to Dougherty, Jackson, and Kechris in \cite{DJK94}. \item All orbit equivalence relations of non-archimedean group actions reduce to a universal $S_\infty$ action called $C_\infty$.
 This is due to Becker and Kechris in \cite{BK96}.
-If $E \equiv_B C_\infty$, then $E$ is sometimes called Borel complete in the literature. \item All orbit equivalence relations of Polish group actions reduce to the homeomorphism relation of compact metric spaces.
+This is the complexity of isomorphism of countable connected graphs. \item All orbit equivalence relations of Polish group actions reduce to the homeomorphism relation of compact metric spaces.
 This is due to Zielinski in \cite{Z16}. \item All analytic equivalence relations reduce to the isomorphism relation of separable Banach spaces.
-This is due to Ferenczi, Louveau, and Rosendal in \cite{FLR09}. \end{itemize}
+This is due to Ferenczi, Louveau, and Rosendal in \cite{FLR09}. \end{itemize} \end{EX}